Students are invited to take on roles that develop their understanding and experience of leadership, in a supportive, structured environment.

 Established in 1975 by Prue Leith and Caroline Waldegrave, Leiths School of Food and Wine is the most prestigious and respected cookery school in the UK.
 As part of the Leiths Academy, we offer students a valuable opportunity to study for a Leiths Introductory Certificate in Cookery.

-We provide a comprehensive course, covering a range of culinary techniques.
 As well as learning essential skills, students learn to cook delicious recipes from around the world including Goujons of plaice with tartare sauce; Duck breasts with ginger, chilli and lime; English roast chicken with all the trimmings; Summer berry pavlova and Homemade ice creams.

 Leiths promote a positivie attitude towards food, as part of a healthy lifestyle which reflects our commitment to ensuring students can live happy, balanced lives.
 The course is perfect preparation for cooking at university, or for friends and family.